Mika-dev13/modal_library_project/README.md

-# MODAL_LIBRARY_PROJECT: A library of React components created using `create-react-app`.
+# MODAL_LIBRARY_PROJECT: A library of React components created using: `create-react-app`.

 ## InstallationRun the following command: